paqman20/killswitch.sh-/README.md

 # killswitch.sh-

+## This was my frist every computer project.
+Looking back it was nothing but a simple shell script.
+But to me then it was the single most facinating thing I had ever done.
+It sparked a lifetime of learning and challeneges and for that this project will allways have a special place inside my heart, but it is time to archive it.
 this is kill switch for a vpn all you have to do is connect to your VPN server and get your IP Address then after that plug that is and BOOM you now have a kill switch your VPN goes down and your internet connection goes down with it.

 DOCUMENTATION